 There are a lot of choices to replace Similac Sensitive & Pro Sensitive with, either generic or name-brand formula.
 The generic sensitive formula will save you half the money you spend each month and give your baby all the nutrient value he needs.

-Moreover, they have the 2′-FL HMO prebiotics that is missing on Similac Sensitive, that’s a plus for generic brands.
+Moreover, they have the 2′-FL HMO prebiotic that is missing on Similac Sensitive, that’s a plus for generic brands.

 You can switch cold turkey or gradually, it won’t affect your baby’s health if you switch to the same type of formula.